-- conducts a new full and individual evaluation, as described in the District's Evaluation Procedure Operating Procedure, if the Educational Diagnostician determines that a new evaluation is necessary; and - develops, adopts and implements a new IEP, if appropriate, in accordance with the procedures outlined in the District's FAPE Composite Operating Procedure.
+- conducts a new full and individual evaluation, as described in Section 2.0: EVALUATION, if the Assessment Personnel determines that a new evaluation is necessary; and - develops, adopts and implements a new IEP, if appropriate, in accordance with the procedures outlined in Section 3.0: FAPE.36

-Additionally, the District will take reasonable steps to promptly obtain a transfer student's special education and general education records from the sending school district.
+Additionally, the District will take reasonable steps to promptly obtain a transfer student's special education and general education records from the sending school district.37

-What protections are available for students who have not been identified but may qualify for IDEA's disciplinary safeguards?
+What protections are available for students who have not been 1.8 identified but may qualify for IDEA's disciplinary safeguards?

 Students not yet eligible for special education and related services may be entitled to the disciplinary protections afforded eligible students, including the manifestation determination review process.
 The District may be obligated to provide a manifestation determination review and other disciplinary change of placement protections for a student even if the student is not yet determined to be eligible for special education and related services at the time of the violation of the District's conduct code.
 Disciplinary protections shall be afforded to a student if the District "had knowledge" that the student is a student with a disability prior to the behavioral incident at issue.
-The District is considered to have knowledge (1) if the parent or guardian expressed concern in writing to supervisory or administrative personnel, or a teacher of the student, that the student requested an evaluation of the student pursuant to IDEA; or (3) the teacher of the student, or other District personnel, expressed specific concerns about a pattern of behavior demonstrated by the student directly to the director of special education or to other supervisory personnel of the District.
-The District does not have knowledge that the student is a student with a disability if the District.
+The District is considered to have knowledge (1) if the parent or guardian expressed concern in writing to supervisory or administrative personnel, or a teacher of the student, that the student is in need of special education and related services; (2) the parent or guardian of the student requested an evaluation of the student pursuant to IDEA; or (3) the teacher of the student, or other District personnel, expressed specific concerns about a pattern of behavior demonstrated by the student directly to the director of special education or to other supervisory personnel of the District.
+The District does not have knowledge that the student is a student with a disability if the District sought and the parent refused to permit the student to be evaluated or declined special education and related services, or if the student was evaluated by the District and determined to be ineligible by a duly constituted Admission, Review and Dismissal (ARD) committee.38